 - CBD interacts with opioid receptors and can help with the pain.

 On the other end of the spectrum is cannabis oil.
 It is extracted from the marijuana plant which has a high level of THC and thus is known to give a high to its users.
 THC is used medically by a lot of people.
 As CBD cannot cure their ailments.

-High level of THC can alter the mind of its users.
+A high level of THC can alter the mind of its users.
 As a result, it is considered a Schedule 1 drug by the federal government.
 So, no it is not legal in most countries.
-However, some states in the US have legalized medical use of marijuana.
+However, some states in the US have legalized the medical use of marijuana.
 But, you must have an MMJ card to access marijuana.